90% cheaper with Latenode

-How to connect Google tasks and Trint
+Connect Google tasks and Trint in minutes with Latenode.

-Create a New Scenario to Connect Google tasks and Trint
+Create Google tasks to Trint workflow

-In the workspace, click the “Create New Scenario” button.
+In the workspace, click the βCreate New Scenarioβ button.

-Add the first node – a trigger that will initiate the scenario when it receives the required event.
+Add the first node β a trigger that will initiate the scenario when it receives the required event.
 Triggers can be scheduled, called by a Google tasks, triggered by another scenario, or executed manually (for testing purposes).
 In most cases, Google tasks or Trint will be your first step.
 To do this, click "Choose an app," find Google tasks or Trint, and select the appropriate trigger to start the scenario.

 Select the Google tasks node from the app selection panel on the right.